Is the UK Better Than the USA?

 For many Americans, work-life balance is one of the most noticeable improvements after moving to the UK.
 British employment culture generally places stronger emphasis on personal time, paid leave, and reasonable working hours.

-If you are moving to the United Kingdom for work, you will benefit from statutory employment protections that simply do not exist in the US.
-Full-time employees in the UK are legally entitled to a minimum of 28 days of paid annual leave, including public holidays.
-In contrast, paid vacation in the US is not federally mandated, and many workers receive far less.
+If you are moving to the United Kingdom for work, statutory employment protections apply from day one.
+Full-time employees are legally entitled to a minimum of 28 days of paid annual leave including public holidays.
+In the US, paid vacation is not federally mandated, and many workers receive considerably less.

 Poverty and Social Safety Nets

-While average incomes in the United States tend to be higher, income inequality and visible poverty are often more pronounced.
+While average incomes in the US tend to be higher, income inequality and visible poverty are more pronounced.
 In the UK, social support systems play a larger role in cushioning financial hardship.

 Public Safety and Gun Violence